 The first version you mention (the priestess) strikes me, from the way it is told, as the same style of myth that you would find in the Iliad (at least as far as I remember having read it so long ago.)
 In the modern telling of Medusa in Percy Jackson and the Lightning Thief, Medusa is kind of a mix between the first and second versions.
 She and Poseidon get together and she has sisters.
 As for the stone garden, it's located in an Emporium that Percy found here in America.
 I hear they're having a sale on statues.
 Great job on your hub!

 Treathyl FOX from Austin, Texas on September 07, 2013:

 Shared this HUB via Pinterest.

-Mel Carriere from San Diego California on July 31, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on July 31, 2013:

 I enjoy mythology, and I especially enjoy reading about how mythology links to reality.
 Thanks for this interesting hub.